 Automated tools like PredictionTax (predictiontaxes.com) and PolyTax (polymarket.tax, $99) exist for calculating prediction market P&L and generating tax forms.
 These tools can help you organize your trading data and compute gains and losses.

-What they cannot do: tell you which of the three approaches is most defensible for your specific situation, analyze how your NJ return interacts with your federal position, prepare Form 8275 disclosure documentation, evaluate FBAR/FATCA obligations, or represent you if the IRS questions your return.
-I handle all of these.
+What they cannot do: tell you which classification position is most defensible for your specific situation, analyze how your NJ return interacts with your federal position, prepare Form 8275 disclosure documentation, evaluate FBAR/FATCA obligations, or represent you if the IRS questions your return.
+Those tasks require professional tax preparation.

 Services Included